hehehhe12/Hacks/README.md

-Go to the console by pressing Ctrl+Shift+J and paste the code.
+To access the console, press Ctrl+Shift+J and paste the code.
-Once done, pressing the letter "a" it will auto-select the right answer. you have to press "a" for every question.
+Then, press the letter "a" to automatically select the correct answer for each question.
+Please note that sometimes the selection might not register, but the correct answers will be highlighted in red for wrong and green for correct.